frotz33/UrbanFinds/README.md

 - Browse a wide range of fictional products.
 - Add products to your cart for convenient shopping.
+- Secure transactions with Ethereum (ETH) payments through the MetaMask plugin
 - Seamless server-side and client-side rendering using NEXT 13.
 - Efficient cart management powered by Redux.
 - Validate contact forms with react-hook-form and Yup.